 What is the next step to be aware of when it comes to recognising dry rot?

-It is recommended that you seek professional advice immediately if you suspect Dry Rot.
-Dry Rot is extremely difficult to identify in the early stages and it is possible that it isn’t even visible as it generally attacks hidden areas like the insides of walls and underneath floorboards.
+If you suspect Dry Rot in your home, it is recommended that you seek professional advice immediately.
+We cover Dumfries & Galloway and South West Scotland including Glasgow & Edinburgh.
+Just book a survey or give us a call and we can help straight away.
+Dry Rot is extremely difficult to identify in the early stages.
+It’s possible that it isn’t even visible as it attacks hidden areas like the insides of walls and underneath floorboards.

-FixRot has 15 years of experience in the identification and professional treatment of Dry Rot.
+FixRot has 15 years of experience throughout Dumfries & Galloway in the identification and professional treatment of Dry Rot.
 Be safe and secure your home.
 Request a Survey now.
 The FixRot technical team will arrange to identify the issue in 24h or less.

 Maybe you’ve noticed dangerous levels of dampness on your property and you feel there might be a Dry Rot issue.

 The Dry Rot Cycle consists of 4 stages, each with their own signs that can help identify a dry rot problem.